Interlingue literature: Publications

 However, publications of new literature in Interlingue continued throughout the 1950s and the early 1960s, with translations including "A Mother Speaks" by Czech Jiří Marek in 1954, Multatuli's "The alocution to the bosses of Lebak", and "Wedding Shirt" by Karel Jaromír Erben, translated by Josef Křesina.

 Other translated books included Arvid Brenner's Un Adío (A Farewell) and Bo Bergman's A Desertor by Eric Ahlström in 1958.
 In 1964, Francis R. Pope published Poemas (Poems), an anthology consisting of poems translated from German, French, and English.

 The revival of Interlingue began in 1999 with the creation of a Yahoo! group for the language, after a decade of decay in the 1980s and 1990s.
 In the early 2000s, Interlingue Wikipedia was created, which had over 5000 articles in 2020.

 Many original Interlingue texts as well as translations have been published since 2000, with the first being Stendhal's The Charterhouse of Parma (Li Cartusie de Parma), translated by Robert Winter in 2011.
 In 2012, Thomas Schmidt published Li Munde de Sandra in an online magazine, Posta Mundi, which contains material published in constructed languages.
 This was followed with a translation of The Little Prince in 2014 and another one of Li Romance de Photogen e Nycteris in 2019.

 Between 2021 and 2024 Vicente Costalago published several original and translated texts in Interlingue.
-Among the firsts are Li sercha in li castelle Dewahl e altri racontas, Li tresor de Fluvglant, Subuqti e Verses escapat de mi mente.
+Among the first are Li sercha in li castelle Dewahl e altri racontas, Li tresor de Fluvglant, Subuqti e Verses escapat de mi mente.
 Among the latter we can find Antologie hispan, Fabules, racontas e mites, and Antologie de poesie europan.

 Another important writer is Dorlota Burdon, who has published several original stories in the magazine Posta Mundi.
 She has also translated The Lunatic, by Khalil Gibran.